Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 That evening many demon-possessed people were brought to Jesus.
 He cast out the evil spirits with a simple command, and he healed all the sick.
 17 This fulfilled the word of the Lord through the prophet Isaiah, who said, “He took our sicknesses and removed our diseases.”
 Matthew 8:16-17 (NLT)

-The reason many find it easier to believe in forgiveness than in physical healing is because forgiveness is for us largely a subjective experience, the reality of which will be confirmed experientially when we each stand before God in judgment.
+The reason many find it easier to believe in forgiveness than in physical healing is because forgiveness is for us a largely subjective experience, the reality of which will be confirmed experientially when we each stand before God in judgment.
 At that point, we will know beyond a shadow of a doubt whether or not the gospel is true and we were completely forgiven for our sins by what Christ did for us.
 Healing, on the other hand, requires us to experience it in the present, which tests our faith immediately, instead of putting it off until the indefinite future.
-We should not back away from the trial of faith that physical healing demands.
+We should not back away from the trial of faith that physical healing presents.
 Both forgiveness and healing are part of the atonement.
 Both are real.
 Both can be our experience.
-In fact, healing confirms the truth of forgiveness, according to Jesus.

 Is it easier to say ‘Your sins are forgiven,’ or ‘Stand up and walk’?
 6 So I will prove to you that the Son of Man has the authority on earth to forgive sins.”
 Then Jesus turned to the paralyzed man and said, “Stand up, pick up your mat, and go home!”
 7 And the man jumped up and went home!
 8 Fear swept through the crowd as they saw this happen.
 And they praised God for sending a man with such great authority.
 Matthew 9:5-8 (NLT)